-The tiles that contain asbestos are most dangerous when they are friable, meaning that they easily crumble by hand, and release their fibers into the air.
-Among asbestos-contained products, sprayed-on asbestos insulation is highly friable, but asbestos floor tiles generally aren’t.
+An asbestos ceiling tile is most dangerous when it is friable, meaning that it easily crumbles by hand, and releases its fibers into the air.
+Among asbestos-contained products, sprayed-on asbestos insulation is highly friable, but asbestos floor tiles generally are not.

 To avoid this problem, you need to know how to cover asbestos ceiling tiles and the steps for painting asbestos ceiling tiles.

 - Turn off the air circulation or heating systems.
-You need to do this so they can’t spread asbestos fiber into the air and cause danger.
+You need to do this so they cannot spread asbestos fiber into the air and cause danger.

 - Mask the walls with plastic sheeting as well, to prevent the sealing paint from splashing on them.
 For plastic sheeting, we recommend the ones that come with masking tape for the best sealing.

-- Fill up the holes and cracks with the spackle so the paint doesn’t penetrate them.
+- Fill up the holes and cracks with the spackle so the paint does not penetrate them.
 Then, remove all cobwebs with a duster and wipe the dust off.